- 3.0.275.8 Other Submission Processing Business Results Measures

 Select the appropriate letter number for each sampled DLN from Column C.

-Enter the Letter Input Date for each sampled case in Column E. Subtract 3 days from the ENMOD date to obtain the actual letter input date.
+Enter the Letter Input Date for each sampled case in Column F. Subtract 3 days from the ENMOD date to obtain the actual letter input date.
 The LA49602 (on Control-D – 1 day) may be used as an alternate source for this date when ENMOD is unavailable.
 (Do not subtract 3 days when using the LA49602 report.)
+When determining the letter input date using ENMOD, do not record a date earlier than the suspense date indicated in TRDBV or SCFTR.
+In this instance, the letter input date should equal the letter suspense date.

-The number of Days to Correspond, Column F, is a calculated field based on information entered in the previous 2 columns.
+The number of Days to Correspond, Column G, is a calculated field based on information entered in the previous 2 columns.

 for AUSPC Only for ITIN related correspondence cases where a reply was not received, DO NOT enter the RPD.
 Instead, enter the CCC-U date as indicated on TRDBV.

-Enter the date the case was closed in Column I. Use Command Code SCFTR to get this date.
+Enter the date the case was closed in Column J. Use Command Code SCFTR to get this date.

-Press the Update Recap Sheet button in Cell J3 to incorporate current day review results with those of prior days.
+Press the Update Recap Sheet button in Cell K3 to incorporate current day review results with those of prior days.

 Correspondence Received Date / Return Processable Date